Dr Marco Bruni

 Achievements and recognition: In 2010 I was part of the UK-Japan research team awarded the Daiwa Adrian Prize 2010.
 In 2005 I was awarded a Visiting Professorship by the Italian government; this allowed me to spend two years on sabbatical at the University of Rome “Tor Vergata”.

 Grants: Co-investigator STFC Consolidated Grant "Cosmology and Astrophysics at Portsmouth" (2016-19); Co-investigator STFC Consolidated Grant "Cosmology and Astrophysics at Portsmouth" (2013-16); Co-investigator STFC Rolling Grant "Theoretical Cosmology" (2010-13).

-Roles and Collaborations: Training Coordinator and UK member of the Management Committee, EU COST-Action CANTATA, Cosmology and Astrophysics Network for Theoretical Advances and Training Actions, approved December 2015, Action CA15117.
+Roles and Collaborations: UK member of the Management Committee, EU COST-Action CANTATA, Cosmology and Astrophysics Network for Theoretical Advances and Training Actions, approved December 2015, Action CA15117.
 I was External Examiner for the Physics Degree, University of Kent (2010-2014).
-In Portsmouth, currently I coordinate teaching at ICG.
 In 2013-2015 I led and coordinated the ICG involvement in the development of the new Physics, Astrophysics and Cosmology MPhys degree program; in 2008-2009 I co-developed a new BSc Degree in Applied Physics.
 I am member of the Faculty Student Experience Committee, Ethic Committee and Library Committee of the faculty of Technology.